goksel/libSBOLj3_moved_to_SynBioDex/README.md

 ## How to use libSBOLj3

 ### As a Maven dependency in a Maven project
-Use this option if you are developing a Java application using Maven.
-Add the following libSBOLj dependency to your Maven applications's POM file (pom.xml.
-Please also make sure that you include the Nexus's Snapshots repository in the POM file.
+Use this option if you are developing a Java application using [Maven](https://maven.apache.org/).
+Add the following libSBOLj3 dependency to your Maven applications's POM file (pom.xml).
+Please also make sure that you include the Nexus' Snapshots repository URL in the POM file.
 ```
 </dependencies>
 	...